 - Check the heating element: These elements need to be replaced occasionally, so doing a periodic inspection can prevent any unexpected interruption in hot water.

-At Mason Plumbing, we know how critical it is to respond immediately to plumbing problems and that is why our team of highly-qualified professionals is standing by for your call.
 We provide fast, reliable and honest service and want to keep you as a customer for life!
 Contact us today to learn more about water heater maintenance.